dodecagone/dotfiles/README.md

 ## Why and what is it for
 I dislike having my computer clogged with packages and softwares.
 I like to often reset my computer and start from a fresh Debian12 bookworm install.
-This time I wanted to give i3 a try (after using GNOME), and to have 0 excedent packages.
+This time I wanted to give i3 a try (after using GNOME), and have 0 excedent packages.

 This repo is aimed at giving a simple and quick guide to set up a **minimalistic** and **usable** i3wm env from a *headless* Debian12 installation.

 ## Overview
 * Debian12 *stable* is *very* stable.
 It's intended for servers.
 I've used it for 3 years before realising how ununpdated it was.
-We will install Debian12 stable (aka "bookworm") and then switch the apt `sources.list` to testing (aka "trixie", it's still stable, don't worry about that).
-There is one important step so don't miss it!
+We will install Debian12 stable (aka "bookworm") and then switch the apt sources to *testing* (aka "trixie", it is still stable, do not worry about that).
+There is one important step so do not miss it!
 * At first, we will not install any desktop environment, so we will have to setup x11 and i3wm by ourselves.
-It is very easy, you just have to know the right packages to install.
+It is very easy, you just have to know the right packages to install (that's why I'm here for :D).
+* One `i3wm` is set up, you can clone this repo to get my config so you have something not to ugly (hopefully) to start out with.
-* Not everything I have in my dotfiles necessary *per se* but it makes things much more pretty/usable.
+Not everything I have in my dotfiles is necessary *per se* but it makes things much more pretty/usable.

 ## Prerequisites
 * An Internet connection.
 * Backup the files you want to keep.
 The goal is to start completely headless so we will reset everything.
 * Have a Debian12 **stable** (aka "bookworm") installation media ready.
 See [debian website](https://www.debian.org/releases/stable/i386/ch02s04.en.html) for more info.
 * I expect you to know how to use `vi` or `nano` because we will have no graphical environment for a while.
-* It shouldn't be your first time toying with UNIX.
-It is not too advanced but I will not details *everything* (I will link the documentations if needed).
+* It shouldn't be your first time toying with a Debian-based distribution.
+It is not too advanced but I will not detail *everything* (I will link the documentations if needed).

 # Installation
 ## Installing Debian